-Let’s say you have a large existing community offering access to professional guidance and connection to a wider industry at a price of £25 a month.
+Let’s say you have a large existing Community offering access to professional guidance and connection to a wider industry at a price of £25 a month.
 This is the perfect example of where a Hard Paywall will be best.
-This is due to the entire community being a premium product offering.
-Due to this your members will be paying to access services that the community is offering.
-This means that the Paywall will be displayed once the Member has signed up to your community.
-They will not be able to access your community unless they pay for the Subscription.
+This is due to the entire Community being a premium product offering.
+Due to this your members will be paying to access services or advice that the Community is offering.
+The Paywall will be displayed once the Member has signed up to your Community.
+They will not be able to access your Community unless they pay for a Subscription.

-Although it is important to think this through, this is a guide.
-You're in control, and you can change your paywall Model at any time in the console, so play around and see what paywall works best for you.
+Although it's important to think this through, this is only a guide.
+You're in control, and you can change your paywall model at any time in the Console to best suit you and your Community!
 To find out how to do this you can read through our guide on How to set up Monetisation.

-If you have set up a Hard Paywall then you will not need to manage any content within your Community as the entire Community will require payment to access and everything will be available to your single plan.
+If you have set up a Hard Paywall with only one plan, then you won't need to manage any content restrictions within your Community as the entire Community will require payment to access and everything will be available to your single plan.

-If you have set up a soft paywall then you will need to choose what Content you want included in your subscription.
-This can be done through the Console where you have the option to make Folders, Content, Groups, post and Event links Premium.
+If you have set up a soft paywall then you will need to choose what content you want included in your subscription.
+This can be done through the Console where you have the option to make Folders, Content, Groups, Posts, Articles, Livestreams and Event button links Premium.
 These can be edited at any time in the console, so you can change your subscription offering at any time.
 To find out how you can manage your soft paywall and create Premium content you can read our guide on How to manage your soft paywall.

 This is also broadly the same whether you have a Single plan, or Multiple plans - for each content item, you choose whether it is restricted to subscribers, and which of your plans can access it.